Quaerite et invenietis — "Seek and you will find"

 fabrications come to the fore, it explodes the illusion of objectivity."

-people spreading climate disinformation that creates stress, grief, and
+people spreading political disinformation that creates animus and

-despair are so destructive they make the Manson family look like the
+promotes division are so destructive they make the Manson family look

 Brady Bunch.
 At the same time they express 'great concern' about the

-One of Stanford's definitive experts on the subject of media propaganda explained: “At
+• One of Stanford's definitive experts on the subject of political propaganda explained: “At

 their heart, these propagandists are about premising the hard-left